-The Enterprise Risk Management Framework ("ERM") is applied consistently at the level of the operational entities (including for LIPCC - third party entity as per EIOPA definition - therefore not submitted to Solvency II regulation at solo level).
+The Enterprise Risk Management ("ERM") Framework describes the processes in which all departments are involved within the scope of their tasks and the support the Risk Function provides in its global risk management activities.
+The ERM Framework is applied consistently at the level of the operational entities (including for LIPCC - third party entity as per EIOPA definition - therefore not submitted to Solvency II regulation at solo level).